chrisaga/hk-pandoc-filters/column-div/README.md

 PDF document from markdown sources.

-The main purpose of this filter is to make it possible and give similar formating features for both Latex/PDF and HTML outputs.
+The main purpose of this filter is to make it possible and give similar formatting features for both Latex/PDF and HTML outputs.

 My guidelines are :